Claiming Process

 • A Payment Request is generated and linked to the line item.

 • Both the line item and payment request are linked to the newly created Claim Batch via a lookup.
+The selected Service Provider ID is also stored on the Claim Batch record and is used for audit, reporting, and downstream processing.

 • This completes the initial population of the batch.